-If the ignition is put in OFF while the wipers are on LO, HI, or AUTO with Rainsense disabled, they will immediately stop.
+If the ignition is put in OFF while the wipers are on LO, HI, or AUTO with Rainsense turned off, they will immediately stop.

-If the windscreen wiper lever is then moved to OFF before the driver door is opened or within 10 minutes after the ignition is off, the wipers will restart and move to the base of the windscreen.
+If the windscreen wiper lever is then moved to OFF before the driver door is opened or within 10 minutes, the wipers will restart and move to the base of the windscreen.